Jack Johnson (musician): 2013–2018: Bonnaroo, From Here to Now to You, and All the Light Above It Too

-2019–present: This Warm December, Global Citizen and Meet the Moonlight
+2019–present: This Warm December, Meet the Moonlight and Surfilmusic

 In late 2019, Johnson released a single "New Axe", featured on the This Warm December Vol. 3 album.
 He did a "Together at Home" Instagram Live stream concert on March 28, 2020.
 His concert was the third most watched on the Global Citizen YouTube.
-He also performed at the "One World: Together at Home" special; a live version of "Better Together" was featured on the One World: Together at Home album.
+He also performed on the One World: Together at Home special; a live version of "Better Together" was featured on the One World: Together at Home album.
 On May 1, 2020, he was featured on Milky Chance's new single "Don't Let Me Down".
 On September 26, 2020, Johnson performed the opening set at Farm Aid: On the Road.

 On December 4, 2020, Johnson released a new single titled "The Captain Is Drunk".
 On April 16, 2021, he released a song titled "If Ever" with Paula Fuga and Ben Harper.
 The song appeared on Fuga's new album Rain on Sunday, which is featured on Johnson's record label.
 On June 24, 2022, Johnson released his eighth studio album, Meet the Moonlight, his first full-length record in five years.
 It was produced by Blake Mills, engineered by Joseph Lorge, and recorded both in Los Angeles (at Sound City Studios and EastWest Studios) and at The Mango Tree (Johnson's home studio) in Hawaii.
 The album's lead single is titled "One Step Ahead".

 Coinciding with his new album release, Johnson embarked on the Meet the Moonlight Tour with 35 stops at major venues across the United States (including Hawaii) and Canada.
 He was accompanied by various artists including Grammy Award winner (and personal friend) Ziggy Marley.
 In November 2021, Johnson toured Australia and New Zealand, his first overseas concerts since 2019.

+On November 21, 2025, Johnson's Instagram announced a documentary film called Surfilmusic about his life from when he started surfing to becoming a musician.
+It was released on March 13, 2026, in Austin, Texas.
+Johnson will be touring for the film from June to October 2026.

 Personal life

-Johnson married his college girlfriend, Kim Baker on July 22, 2000; they have two sons and a daughter.
+Johnson married his college girlfriend, Kim Baker, on July 22, 2000; they have two sons and a daughter.
 The couple lives on the North Shore of the island of Oahu in Hawaii.
-In an interview with Johnson, Ann Donahue from Billboard described Johnson's family life by saying "There is often trouble in balancing the life of an artist, environmentalist, and family man, but Johnson seems to have the niche for such a challenge.
+In an interview with Johnson, Ann Donahue from Billboard described his family life by saying, "There is often trouble in balancing the life of an artist, environmentalist, and family man, but Johnson seems to have the niche for such a challenge.
 This time around, he's found a pace that agrees with him... bringing his family along so he can spend mornings with them sightseeing."
-Jack and Kim declined to talk about or release information about their children.
+Johnson and his wife have declined to talk about or release information about their children.